EXCLUSIVE-SEC probes Schwab, Merrill, for anti-money laundering violations -sources

 One of Charles Schwab's clients, a rancher in Texas, was found to be transferring money to a holding company that was revealed to be a shell company, according to one of the sources.

 The source said most of the suspect account holders in the Schwab case were located near the Mexican border and some were linked to drug money in Mexico.
 Some accounts contained hundreds of thousands of dollars while others held millions, the source said.
-(Additional reporting by Brett Wolf; Editing by Grant McCool)
+(Reporting By Emily Flitter and Jed Horowitz; Editing by Grant McCool)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan